A gluten-free, meat-free black bean burger stacked with amazing whole food ingredient toppings.

-You won’t want to miss this.
-Today I’m sharing a gluten-free and meat-free black bean burger with toppings like caramelized onions, pickles, grain mustard, and much more.
+You won’t want to miss this!
+I’m sharing a delicious alternative to the traditional burger.
+It’s packed with nutrients and topped with great toppings like caramelized onions, pickles, grain mustard, and much more.

 Ingredients and products I used making this recipe that may help you too: griddle pan, silicone baking sheet, Liquid Smoke, fermented pickles, gluten free buns, sprouted wheat buns (if not gluten free), and kimchi if you go that route.